custom-cards/spotify-card/README.md

 - with only pattern, ex `.*rock.*`, then it will filter only on `name` attribute
 - with field + pattern, ex `description:.*rock.*`, then it will filter on given field.

+##### Known Spotify Connect devices

+You can specify a pre-known Spotify Connect devices that are not showing up in the devices list although they are available in the network.
+This is useful for smart WiFi speakers that are not connected specifically to your Spotify account and are available visible only inside the home WiFi network, such as Sonos speakers.

+To add a device, start a playback on it and then click the add button in the card editor.
+You can also manually configure devices, if know the device id (see [spotcast guide for finding the device id](https://github.com/fondberg/spotcast#find-spotify-device-id)).

 #### YAML mode

 If you are not using the visual configuration of Lovelace you can add the card like this: